giacomocaironi/giacomocaironi.github.io/collections/projects/cryptocurrencies.md

 ## toykoin

 [Toykoin](https://github.com/giacomocaironi/toykoin) is, as the name suggests, a toy cryptocurrency.
-I developed it to learn about the entire stack of a cryptocurrency node structure.
+I developed it to understand about the inner functioning of a cryptocurrency node.
 It is still in beta, but I plan on using it as material for a crash course about implementing a blockchain from scratch in python.